 After initial measurement, other financial liabilities are subsequently measured at amortized cost using the effective interest method.
 Amortized cost is calculated by taking into account any discount or premium on the issue and fees that are integral parts of the effective interest rate.
 Any effects of restatement of foreign currency-denominated liabilities are recognized in the statement of comprehensive income.

-Included under this category are accounts payable and accrued expenses.
+Included under this category are insurance claims payable, reinsurance liabilities and accounts payable and accrued expenses.